-What area does Alpine Energy Service?
+What area does Alpine Energy service?

-Alpine Energy services the majority of South Canterbury which includes the Timaru, Mackenzie and Waimate Districts.
+We provide an electricity service to the majority of South Canterbury which includes the Timaru, Mackenzie and Waimate Districts.
 The main towns of supply include Timaru, Waimate, Temuka, Geraldine, Pleasant Point, Farlie, Tekapo and Twizel.

 Who owns Alpine Energy?